-The three buildings are fantasy styled open-work buildings.
+The two buildings are fantasy styled open-work buildings.
 They are sponsered and maintained by the Amusement Park, but this isn’t generally known.

 The large structure, with trees, is designed to look like an elf house.
 The small pond is 2 feet deep.
-Wading is encouraged.
+Wading is discouraged.
 Also sponsered and maintained by the Amusement Park.

 The three orange/red striped circles are carousels.
 Also sponsered and maintained by the Amusement Park.
 Their logo is on them.
-The carousels only run during the 6 hour ‘day’.
-The ‘day’ for forest 1 and forest 2 overlap only occasionaly due to a random timer that is used randomly to start the ‘day’ in forest 2.
-The two carousels near each other use the same sound system.
+The carousels only run during the 3 hour ‘day’.

-Some 30 Amusement Park employees work here.
-Five for each carousel, and the rest are cleaners.
-Eight security guards and five medics are also here.
+Some 21 Amusement Park employees work here.
+Three for each carousel, and the rest are cleaners.
+Six security guards and two medics are also here.
 There are 3 vendors of food and drink here.
-Twelve restrooms are located in this park.
+Eight restrooms are located in this park.
 Any one working here can call for backup.